triplepoint/web_development_vm_how_to/docs/development_vm.md

     cd /wherever/you/put/this/repo/Vagrant
     vagrant up
     ```
-The `makefile` packaged along with this guide together with the simple Puppet maninfest in `Vagrant/manifests` should then go through this guide's process of building the development environment automatically.
+The `makefile` packaged along with this guide together with the simple Puppet manifest in `Vagrant/manifests` should then go through this guide's process of building the development environment automatically.
 You can then SSH into the dev machine at `192.168.56.11` with the username:password `vagrant`:`vagrant`.

 The rest of this guide documents the manual way to build this development environment.
 While there are likely a few differences between the resulting machines, hopefully they're simple cosmetic differences.